What medical equipment and supplies do I bring to a home birth?

 There are differences and similarities between direct entry midwives (DEM’s)

 A CNM is usually a registered nurse first.
 She has also completed a master’s degree program in a medical university that specializes in midwifery.
 She must then pass an exam and be certified by the American Midwifery Certification Board.
-This grants them the title “CNM” for certified nurse midwife which they must recertify with continuing education every 5 years.
+This grants them the title “CNM” for certified nurse midwife.
+They must recertify every 5 years.
 CNM’s practice legally in all 50 states and have prescriptive privileges.
-CNM’s provide pregnancy care and primary care as well.
-They are independent health care providers.
+CNM’s provide pregnancy care and many provide primary care and gyn care as well.
+They are independent health care providers in Colorado.
 This means they consult appropriately with other health care providers when indicated but do not require any type of supervision or collaborative practice agreement.

 Why does home birth cost so much?

 Let’s compare the cost of hospital birth to the cost of home birth.

 If you have your baby in a hospital you pay:

 - The midwife or doctor who provides your pregnancy, birth, and postpartum care.
 This is calle a “global ob fee” and is typically somewhere in the $2500 or so range.